A Message From Our Department Chair

 Our innovative training program benefits from the outstanding environment provided by the Cleveland Clinic, the variety of interests and specializations within our clinical faculty, the involvement of an outstanding group of rehabilitation researchers, our partnership with Select Medical which brought us 3 state-of-the-art inpatient rehabilitation facilities, and the support of our local colleagues at MetroHealth Medical Center and at the Louis Stokes Veterans Administration Hospital.

-We look forward to welcoming our new promotion of residents this summer, and to witnessing the accomplishments of our former trainees as they embark on their professional journey.
+We look forward to welcoming our new promotion of residents, and to witnessing the accomplishments of our former trainees as they embark on their professional journey.

-Inpatient rotations are at three inpatient rehabilitation units of the Cleveland Clinic Rehabilitation Hospitals (Main Campus, Avon, Beachwood), at MetroHealth Rehabilitation Institute of Ohio (for SCI and TBI) and at the Louis Stokes VA Medical Center (for SCI).
+Inpatient rotations are at the inpatient rehabilitation units of the Cleveland Clinic Rehabilitation Hospitals in Avon, Beachwood, at MetroHealth Rehabilitation Institute of Ohio (for SCI and TBI) and at the Louis Stokes VA Medical Center (for SCI).
 Inpatient PM&R Inpatient Consultations will be at the Main Campus of the Cleveland Clinic.

 Outpatient rotations are at the Main Campus of the Cleveland Clinic, various Cleveland Clinic Family Health Centers throughout Cleveland and at the Cleveland VA Medical Center (Amputee care).
 The Pediatric inpatient and outpatient rotations will be at the Cleveland Clinic Children’s Rehab Hospital.